myforkrepos/PWM-Intro/README.md

 4. Try tracing the full range of the servo arm on a piece of paper and estimate its angle.
 Send the servo a PWM command, mark the resulting position and estimate its angle.
 Do this for several different PWM commands throughout the full range.
 Can you estimate a function to convert angles to PWM commands?
 Try writing a function that will take an angle command as a parameter, convert the angle to an appropriate PWM command, and send that command to the servo.

 # Next Tutorial
-1. SBUS Introduction: Learn about one of the newest, coolest methods of commanding servos, SBUS!
-(COMING SOON)
+1. [SBUS Introduction](https://github.com/bolderflight/SBUS-Intro): Learn about one of the newest, coolest methods of commanding servos, SBUS!
-2. SBUS to PWM Converter: Use your knowledge of PWM and SBUS to create your own SBUS to PWM converter!
-(COMING SOON)
+2. [SBUS to PWM Converter](https://github.com/bolderflight/SBUS-to-PWM): Use your knowledge of PWM and SBUS to create your own SBUS to PWM converter!